 - Government Agencies

-These are mainly register of Shareholders/Record of the proceedings of the AGMs, Board Meetings and various Committee meetings, documents executed by customers/borrowers/guarantors, contracts with third parties etc, which are kept in the custody of concerned departments/branches
+These are mainly register of Shareholders/Record of the proceedings of the AGM, Board Meeting and various Committee meetings, documents executed by customers/ borrowers/ guarantors, contracts with third parties etc, which are kept in the custody of concerned departments/branches

 Public can also refer to the captions financial results / consolidated financial statement / annual report / shareholders information of the Bank's website, for further information.